-Justice is rendered on the whole extent of the national territory in the name of the people, by the Supreme Jurisdictions: Court of Cassation, Council of State, Court of Accounts, and by the Courts of Appeal and the tribunals.
-The organic laws establish the composition, the organization and the functioning of these jurisdictions.
+Justice is rendered on the whole extent of the national territory in the name of the people by the Supreme Jurisdictions: Court of Cassation, Council of State, Court of Accounts, and by the Courts of Appeal and the tribunals.

+Organic laws establish the composition, the organization and the functioning of these Jurisdictions.